RMS TITANIC BAND: THE BAND THAT PLAYED ON

-The band of Titanic is one of the most mysterious and legendary tales that comes from the ill-fated ocean liner.
-Titanic’s eight-member band was led by Wallace Hartley, and upon panic of the passengers during Titanic’s sinking, assembled in the first-class lounge to play in an effort to keep everyone calm.
-As the ship continued to plunge, the band moved to the forward half of the boat deck, and continued playing even when their doom became apparent.
+The Titanic band is one of the most mysterious and legendary tales that come from the ill-fated ocean liner.
+Wallace Hartley led the titanic’s eight-member band, and upon panic of the passengers during Titanic’s sinking, assembled in the first-class lounge to play in an effort to keep everyone calm.
+As the ship continued to plunge, the band moved to the forward half of the boat deck and continued playing even when their doom became apparent.
 All members of the Titanic band died that night while playing.
-However, the final song they played is still up too much debate.
+However, the final song they played is still up to much debate.

-Mrs Vera Dick, a first-class Canadian passenger reported that the final song played by the band was the hymn “Nearer, My God, to Thee”.
-However, reports indicate that Mrs Dick had left by way of lifeboat an hour and twenty minutes previously, and could not have been there to witness the final song played by the band.
+Mrs Vera Dick, a first-class Canadian passenger, reported that the band’s final song was the hymn “Nearer, My God, to Thee”.
+However, reports indicate that Mrs Dick had left by way of the lifeboat an hour and twenty minutes previously and could not have witnessed the band’s final song.

 The questioning of whether or not the band played “Nearer, My God, to Thee” as their final farewell is thought to have originated as a myth from the wrecking of SS Valencia in 1906 in Canada, which may have had an impact on Mrs Dick’s selective memory.

 Furthermore, two versions for “Nearer, My God, to Thee” exist, including a British version and an American version with very different musical settings.
 In the film A Night to Remember, the British version is used; while the 1953 film, Titanic incorporates the American version as its swan song.

 The following is excerpted from The Band That Played On: The Extraordinary Story of the Eight Musicians Who Went Down with the Titanic (Thomas Nelson, 2011), by Steve Turner.